Clongriffin railway station: Location

 Clongriffin railway station is situated along the Dublin–Belfast railway line between Portmarnock railway station and Howth Junction.

 History

 The railway station was created as a part of the Northern Fringe Development plan and has been in operation since 19 April 2010.

 Facilities

 There are two active platforms.
-A line splits off south of the station to provision a third platform, merging back just to the north; this platform is not in use.
+A line splits off south of the station to provide access to a third platform, merging back just to the north; this platform is not in use.

-The ticket office is open from 6 AM to 9 PM, Monday to Friday.
+The information office is open from 6 AM to 9 PM, Monday to Friday.
 It is closed on Saturday and Sunday.